awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 Type: [EksContainerSecurityContext](https://docs.aws.amazon.com/batch/latest/APIReference/API_EksContainerSecurityContext.html) object
 Required: No
 `privileged`
 When this parameter is `true`, the container is given elevated permissions on the host container instance\.
-The level of permissions are similar to the `root` user permissions\.
+The level of permissions is similar to the `root` user permissions\.
 The default value is `false`\.
 This parameter maps to `privileged` policy in the [Privileged pod security policies](https://kubernetes.io/docs/concepts/security/pod-security-policy/#privileged) in the *Kubernetes documentation*\.
 Type: Boolean
 Required: No
 `readOnlyRootFilesystem`